Great Northern and Great Eastern Joint Railway: British Rail

 Photographs of diesel locomotives between Spalding and March can be found. whilst photographs of diesel locomotives between March and Cambridge can be found here.

 Post-privatisation

 Since privatisation, class 66 locomotives work most freight services.
 This primarily consists of coal trains between Lincoln, Gainsborough and Doncaster with imported coal for power stations.
 Some container traffic and oil traffic is routed this way but little traffic is routed south of Lincoln.
+The March–Spalding line is (2018) listed by the Campaign for Better Transport as one of 294 lines they believe should be reopened.